 - a.
 Compensated absences Employees earn annual vacation leave at the rate of 15 days per year up to a maximum permissible accumulation of 30 days for union employees and 75 days for management personnel.
 Employees accumulate sick leave at the rate of 18 days per year.
 The Authority records as a liability and as expense the vested accumulated vacation benefits accrued to employees.
 The cost of vacation expected to be paid in the next twelve months is classified as current and accrued liabilities, while amounts expected to be paid after twelve months are classified as non-current liabilities. - b.
 Accrued Legal Contingencies This amount represents the Authority's estimates of possible legal and contractual settlements arising from normal litigation procedures.
 The estimated amount was based on the corresponding number of legal cases currently underway and based on the advice and consent of the Authority's legal division and external legal advisors.
 The actual amounts required to settle such cases may be materially different from the amount accrued. - c.
 Other Post-Employment Benefits The Authority records a liability for its retirement health care benefits following GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits other than Pensions.
 It includes the Authority's proportionate share of the Commonwealth Healthcare Benefit Plan to Retirees, considered a multi-employer plan, and the Authority's plans covered by collective bargaining agreements (CBA) and considered a single-employer plan.
-Both plans operate on a pay-as-you-go basis as further described in Note 15 to the basic financial statements. - d.
-Voluntary Termination Benefits This amount represents the Authority's liability related to a program that provides benefits for early retirement or economic incentives for voluntary employment termination to certain eligible employees as further explained in Note 16 to the basic financial statements.
+Both plans operate on a pay-as-you-go basis as further described in Note 12 to the basic financial statements. - d.
+Voluntary Termination Benefits This amount represents the Authority's liability related to a program that provides benefits for early retirement or economic incentives for voluntary employment termination to certain eligible employees as further explained in Note 13 to the basic financial statements. - e.
+Total Pension Liability This amount represents the proportionate share of the difference between the total amount due to retirees and the actual amount of money in the Puerto Rico Employees Retirement System to make those payments.

-13. DUE TO CONTRACTORS
+9. DUE TO CONTRACTORS

 This amount represents the remaining balance due to contractors for projects under construction.
 Normally, the contractors submit progress billings for projects in progress and the Authority pays these invoices, except for the retainage portion.
-This withholding is used as guarantee that the contractor will complete the project in accordance with contract requirements.
+This withholding is used as a guarantee that the contractor will complete the project in accordance with contract requirements.
 The retainage is typically paid upon completion and acceptance of the projects, as determined by the Authority's engineers.

-14. RETIREMENT PLANS
+11. RETIREMENT PLANS